rodm/gradle-teamcity-plugin/README.md

 The plugin descriptor properties are shown in the examples below and described in the TeamCity documentation for [Packaging Plugins](https://confluence.jetbrains.com/display/TCD9/Plugins+Packaging#PluginsPackaging-PluginDescriptor)

-* `homeDir` : The path to a TeamCity install.
-* `dataDir` : The path to the TeamCity Data directory.
-* `javaHome` : The path to the version of Java used to run the server and build agent.
-* `serverOptions` : Options passed to the TeamCity server via the `TEAMCITY_SERVER_OPTS` environment variable.
-Default '-Dteamcity.development.mode=true -Dteamcity.development.shadowCopyClasses=true' these plguin development settings are described on the [Development Environment](https://confluence.jetbrains.com/display/TCD9/Development+Environment) page.
-* `downloadBaseUrl` : The base URL used to download the TeamCity installer.
-Default 'http://download.jetbrains.com/teamcity'.
-* `downloadDir` : The directory the TeamCity installer is downloaded into.
-Default 'downloads'.

-Multiple TeamCity environments can be defined in an environments configuration block, each environment supports the following properties

-* `version` : The TeamCity version, the version of TeamCity to download and install locally.
-Defaults to '9.0'.
-* `downloadUrl` : The URL used to download the TeamCity installer.
-Defaults to `${downloadBaseUrl/TeamCity-${version}.tar.gz`.
-* `homeDir` : The path to a TeamCity install.
-Defaults to `${rootDir}/servers/TeamCity-{version}`
-* `dataDir` : The path to the TeamCity Data directory.
-Defaults to `${rootDir}/data/${version}`, version exludes the bug fix digit.
-* `javaHome` : The path to the version of Java used to run the server and build agent.
-* `serverOptions` : Options passed to the TeamCity server via the `TEAMCITY_SERVER_OPTS` environment variable.
-Default '-Dteamcity.development.mode=true -Dteamcity.development.shadowCopyClasses=true' these plguin development settings are described on the [Development Environment](https://confluence.jetbrains.com/display/TCD9/Development+Environment) page.

 ### TeamCity Server Plugin

 The plugin when applied with the Java Plugin, adds the JetBrains Maven repository and adds the TeamCity server-api and